sundarm710/life-tracker/readme.md

 - **Activity Categorization**: Activities are categorized for better visualization and tracking.
 - **Time Charts**: Users can view their time spent on different activities in daily, weekly, or monthly formats.

+### Kvizzing Trivia Interface

+The `Kvizzing.py` file introduces a trivia interface that allows users to explore interesting facts and trivia about various topics.
+It includes features such as:

+- **Topic Loading**: Reads and processes topics from a specified file.
+- **Trivia Generation**: Uses OpenAI's API to generate trivia content for selected topics.
+- **Interactive Carousel**: Displays a carousel of topics for users to explore.
+- **Chat Interface**: Allows users to interact with a trivia bot and receive responses in a conversational format.

 ### Budget Management

 The `budget_manager.py` component handles budget-related functionalities.
 It allows users to: